IF YOU HAVE ANY QUESTION THAT IS NOT ANSWERED, PLEASE SCHEDULE A CALL WITH US.

 The Arrowsmith Program addresses a wide range of specific learning difficulties such as dyslexia, dyscalculia, dysgraphia, auditory and/or visual processing disorders, attention difficulties and non-verbal learning difficulties.

-The Arrowsmith Program is also designed for individuals who do not have identified specific learning difficulties but are challenged with issues such as organization, processing, problem solving, communication, memory, and independence
+The Arrowsmith Program is also designed for individuals who do not have identified specific learning difficulties but are challenged with issues such as organization, processing, problem solving, communication, memory, and independence.

 Should you/your child be within the average range of intellectual functioning and are experiencing the types of issues described in this checklist, you/your child are likely candidates for the Program.

 Please note the Arrowsmith Program is not designed for individuals with developmental or intellectual delays, autism, brain injury or illness, or psychiatric or psychological disorders.

-The students at A1Student typically range in age from nine years old to adults.
-Parents of children less than nine years of age are encouraged to contact us and reserve a place for their child once they are old enough to be considered ready for participation.
+The students at A1 Student typically range in age from seven years old to adults.
+Parents of children less than seven years of age are encouraged to contact us and reserve a place for their child once they are old enough to be considered ready for participation.
 Exceptions will be made for the MSS program.